brandondube/prysm/README.md

 * Shack-Hartmann sensor models

-* A subset of colorimetry and color space transforms

 * Utilities for processing MTF and spectral data

-* An OceanOptics spectrometer file reader

 * An Object-Oriented Lens model based on physical optics